Wohoo22/HelloWorld-Hackathon-1st-Prize/README.md

 # HelloWorld
-A product which earned the first prize at MindX Grand Hackathon 2020.
+A product which achieved the first prize at MindX Grand Hackathon 2020.
 Switch to 'master' branch to see more